-Gallbladder cancer is a cancer that starts in the gallbladder.
+Gallbladder cancer starts in the gallbladder.
 To understand this cancer, it helps to know about the gallbladder and what it does.

 The gallbladder is a small, pear-shaped organ under the liver.
 Both the liver and the gallbladder are behind the right lower ribs.
 In adults, the gallbladder is usually about 3 to 4 inches long and normally no wider than an inch.

-The gallbladder is helpful, but you do not need it to live.
+The gallbladder helps digest food, but you don't need it to live.
 Many people have their gallbladders removed and go on to live normal lives.

-About 9 out of 10 gallbladder cancers are adenocarcinomas.
-An adenocarcinoma is a cancer that starts in cells with gland-like properties that line many internal and external surfaces of the body (including the inside the digestive system).
+Gallbladder cancers rare and nearly all of them are adenocarcinomas.
+An adenocarcinoma is a cancer that starts in gland-like cells that line many surfaces of the body, including the inside the digestive system.

-Papillary adenocarcinoma or just papillary cancer is a type of gallbladder adenocarcinoma that deserves special mention.
-When seen under a microscope, the cells in these gallbladder cancers are arranged in finger-like projections.
-In general, papillary cancers are not as likely to grow into the liver or nearby lymph nodes.
+Papillary adenocarcinoma or just papillary cancer is a rare type of gallbladder adenocarcinoma that deserves special mention.
+The cells in these gallbladder cancers are arranged in finger-like projections.
+In general, papillary cancers are less likely to spread into the liver or nearby lymph nodes.
 They tend to have a better prognosis (outlook) than most other kinds of gallbladder adenocarcinomas.
-About 6% of all gallbladder cancers are papillary adenocarcinomas.

-Other types of cancer, such as adenosquamous carcinomas, squamous cell carcinomas, small cell carcinomas, and sarcomas, can develop in the gallbladder, but these are uncommon.
+Other types of cancer can start in the gallbladder, such as adenosquamous carcinomas, squamous cell carcinomas, and carcinosarcomas, but these are very rare.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.